Spray Nozzles for

 | Chemical Dust Suppression | Fog & Mist, Full-Cone | 316L SS or PTFE body for reactive chemical dust | Droplet size 10โ100 ยตm for airborne agglomeration; chemical compatibility with dust media |

-| Reactor & Vessel CIP | Rotary Jet, Spray Ball | 316L SS, Hastelloy, or duplex SS to match CIP chemistry | Coverage validated to all internal vessel surfaces; ATEX-rated where flammable atmosphere |
+| Reactor & Vessel CIP | Rotary Jet, Spray Ball | 316L SS, Hastelloy, or duplex SS matched to CIP chemistry | Coverage validated to all internal vessel surfaces; ATEX-rated where flammable atmosphere |

-| Abrasive Slurry / Catalyst Fines | Full-Cone, Flat-Fan | Tungsten Carbide orifice inserts required | Increase orifice size to reduce jet velocity; strainers upstream of all positions |
+| Abrasive Slurry / Catalyst Fines | Full-Cone, Flat-Fan | Tungsten Carbide orifice inserts required | Increase orifice size to reduce jet velocity; upstream strainers at all positions; wear rate scales with velocityยฒ |

-| Acid / Caustic Washdown | High-Pressure, Flat-Fan | Hastelloy C-276, PTFE body, or 316L SS based on acid type and concentration | Verify body AND seal/elastomer compatibility โ EPDM fails in many acid services |
+| Acid / Caustic Washdown | High-Pressure, Flat-Fan | Hastelloy C-276, PTFE body, or 316L SS based on acid type and concentration | Verify body AND seal/elastomer compatibility independently โ EPDM fails in many acid services |

-| Equipment Fire Protection / Deluge | Full-Cone Deluge | 316L SS; outdoor and coastal applications may need duplex or coated | Full rated flow on first activation after years standby; corrosion-resistant for standby conditions |
+| Equipment Fire Protection / Deluge | Full-Cone Deluge | 316L SS; duplex or coated for outdoor/coastal positions | Full rated flow on first activation after years of standby; corrosion-resistant for dormant conditions |

 | Foam Suppression (Reactors) | Flat-Fan, Fog & Mist | 316L SS or material matched to antifoam agent compatibility | Targeted low-flow dosing at foam generation point โ not bulk tank addition |